Publisher: Randover Games

 The backing level for the game is $20 and with a modest $7,000 project goal, this game has a solid chance at funding.
 Stretch goals planned include a new game mode, better quality cards and a 20 card expansion increasing the game to six players.

-I enjoy the clever mechanics of Cast & Capture and found it a quite satisfying filler game.
+I’m giving Cast & Capture 7.25 out of 10 stars because I enjoy its clever mechanics and found it a quite satisfying filler game.
 Using the simple number and color matching format makes the game kid friendly while older kids and adults will find the added complexity of combining cards from two different decks to capture creature cards an entertaining, relaxing and surprisingly challenging diversion with a trick taking feel.

 If you’re looking for a charming little card game that can fit any age group, this is one to back!